 Repair any issues immediately as they lead to water damage.
 Also, check the gutters and downspouts to ensure they’re debris-free.
 Clogged drains can cause water to back up and damage your roof.

-While you’re up there, look at the chimney and ensure no cracks or damage.
+Another crucial update would be checking into a chimney repair near me, to ensure that there are no cracks or damage.
 If there is, get it repaired as soon as possible.
 It’s also a good idea to have the chimney cleaned once a year.